-Meet the 2019 cohort of Elon Sports Vision, the students organization that partners with Elon Athletics to live stream sporting events at an ESPN-quality level.
+Meet the 2019 cohort of Elon Sports Vision, the student organization that partners with Elon Athletics to livestream sporting events at an ESPN-quality level.

 Sam Aberbach hails from Kinnelon New Jersey.
 In high school, she was in National Honors Society, as well as Latin Honors Society, and the Tri-M Music Honors Society.
 An avid sports fan, Sam played lacrosse for seven years, completed in running events and pole vault for her school’s track team, and handled statistics for the high school wrestling team.
 She is currently a cinema and television arts major, and has found a passion in show producing working with ESTV’s sketch comedy show "Laugh Tracks.”
 Her dream is to one day be a writer for “Saturday Night Live,” and possibly write and direct her own Hollywood movie.
 She cannot wait what opportunities Elon's communication program will provide.